oneblink/bmp-bloburl.js/README.md

 That said, this library doesn't attempt much.
 We just try to cover functionality that can be covered in a cross-browser fashion.
 Most of the tricky stuff we leave to braver folk.

+FileReader support in the browser is assumed.
+That is, the library is not written to poly-fill FileReader and requires it to function.

 ## Instructions

 ## Prerequisities